bibekgautam949/bibekgautam949/README.md

 - 👀 I’m interested in Information Technology, Learning,,Teaching, Communication, Leadership, Exploring New Ideas.
 - 🌱 I’m currently studing at Nepal College of Information Technology.
 - 💞️ I’m looking to collaborate on exposure.
-- 📫 How to reach me bibekgautam949@gmail.com hehe
+- 📫 How to reach me bibekgautam949@gmail.com

 <!---
 bibekgautam949/bibekgautam949 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.